 There are many satanic verses in the Bible.
 Here are 17 incredibly evil verses, taken

 13-21: If a man takes a wife but begins to "hate" her, he can claim that she was

 not a virgin on her wedding night.
 If she cannot prove her virginity by

-producing blood-stained "tokens" of her virginity, the men should stone her to
+producing blood-stained "tokens" of her virginity, her husband can

-first time they have sex, so this is not only evil, but sheer barbaric folly.
+first time they have sex, so this is not only evil, but wildly unjust and sheer barbaric folly.

 22: Kill people for having sex.